 The Alesis Nitro is an entry-level electronic drum set aimed at beginners and drummers on a budget.
 This kit can be purchased for a relatively low price considering all of the features it comes with and that will surely appeal to any potential drummers not wanting to break the bank.
 On the scale of things, this is a very cheap kit price-wise, considering that many high-end electronic drum sets can fetch well over $5,000.
 For the money, Alesis have produced an impressive and lightweight drum set that will be popular amongst the old and young alike.
-Let’s get into the details of the Alesis Nitro.
+Let’s get into the meat of our Alesis Nitro review.

 The pads are all 8 inches in diameter, which is not too bad considering competing kits on the market at this price range.
 They feel well built and are a considerable weight.
 There is an input on each pad which is used to connect up to the Nitro drum module.
 The playing surface of each pad is a gum rubber material which is not unlike the surface of an average practice pad.
 When it comes to dynamic playing the pads are touch sensitive.
 The sensitivity is very basic but it’s much better than a single level response.

 The bass drum is also a rubber pad and in this case it’s mounted to an upright bass drum tower.
-Cheaper Alesis drum sets do not come with a bass drum tower so this is a big advancement.
-With other kits such as the DM Lite, the bass drum consists of a beaterless pedal.
-This pedal is connected to the module and triggers a sample once pressed.
+Cheaper Alesis drum sets do not come with this tower so this is a big advancement.
+With other kits such as the DM Lite, it consists of a beaterless pedal.
+This is connected to the module and triggers a sample once pressed.
 While this style of pedal is convenient, portable and cheaper to make, it does mean that you miss out on the realism and playability of a tower.
-Alesis have included a bass drum pedal to go with the Nitro set but you can also use any standard single pedal here either.
+Alesis have included a pedal to go with the Nitro set but you can also use any standard single pedal here either.

 The drum module is the part of the electronic drum set that provides the sound output.
 This module is compact and rests upon the Alesis drum rack provided.
-There are a total of 385 sounds on the Nitro module.
+There are a total of 385 sounds and samples.
 This includes a selection of drum kits and playalong songs.
 There are 25 drum kits which are stored as presets on the module.
 Selecting these kits is easily achieved with the simplistic controls.
 Simply select the pad or kit you would like to change and use the scroll wheel to cycle through the soundbank.
 The style of kits available on the Nitro module are the usual sort ranging from standard rock and pop kits to electronic, jazz and percussive kits.
 Also included is the ability to store your own custom drum set configurations.
-There is space for up to 15 user kits on the Nitro module.
-Storing kits is easily done and is always a popular option.
+There is space for up to 15 user kits.
+Storing kits isn’t hard and is always a popular option.
 It’s worth noting that many electronic drum sets in the sub-$500 price range do not offer this option.

 Here’s a video showing the Alesis Nitro Kit in action: